-Changing paradigms in treating MS
+Changing paradigms in treating multiple sclerosis

-Advances in treating the episodes of MS
+Advances in treating the episodes of multiple sclerosis

 The most widely used treatment for MS is steroids.
-However, American Academy of Neurology recently introduced a technique known as plasmapheresis for the treatment of MS.
+However, the American Academy of Neurology recently introduced a technique known as plasmapheresis for the treatment of MS.

 Advances in treating the disease action and advancement

-Major advances have been made in last two decades in treating MS, however, there is still no cure for the condition.
+Major advances have been made in the last two decades in treating MS, however, there is still no cure for the condition.
 In an effort to improve the quality of life for patients with MS, and find a cure, scientists are focusing on three main areas:

 - Repairing the damage: trials are underway to develop a method by which the demyelination of neurons can be reversed.